Dysgraphia: Prevalence

 It has been estimated that up to 10% of children in the world are affected by disabilities like dysgraphia, dyslexia, dyscalculia and dyspraxia.
-Estimates on the true prevalence of dysgraphia are not available due to lack of research on the disorder.

 School

 There is no special education category for students with dysgraphia; in the United States, The National Center for Learning Disabilities suggests that children with dysgraphia be handled in a case-by-case manner with an Individualized Education Program, or provided individual accommodation to provide alternative ways of submitting work and modify tasks to avoid the area of weakness.
-Students with dysgraphia often cannot complete written assignments that are legible, appropriate in length and content, or within given time.
+(It can often be difficult for students to have general accommodations for any student that might have dysgraphia as "Careful planning should precede all technology purchases, as many technologies are costly and school budgets are limited.
+In considering adoption of any of the technology recommended") Students with dysgraphia often cannot complete written assignments that are legible, appropriate in length and content, or within given time.
 It is suggested that students with dysgraphia receive specialized instructions that are appropriate for them.
 Children will mostly benefit from explicit and comprehensive instructions, help translating across multiple levels of language, and review and revision of assignments or writing methods.
 Direct, explicit instruction on letter formation and guided practice will help students achieve automatic handwriting performance before they use letters to write words, phrases, and sentences.
 Some older children may benefit from the use of a personal computer or a laptop in class so that they do not have to deal with the frustration of falling behind their peers.
+Predictive text technology has been suggested as something that could greatly help students with dysgraphia.

 It is also suggested by Berninger that teachers with dysgraphic students decide if their focus will be on manuscript writing (printing) or keyboarding.
 In either case, it is beneficial that students are taught how to read cursive writing as it is used daily in classrooms by some teachers.
 It may also be beneficial for the teacher to come up with other methods of assessing a child's knowledge other than written tests; an example would be oral testing.
 This causes less frustration for the child as they are able to get their knowledge across to the teacher without worrying about how to write their thoughts.
 Dysgraphic students may benefit from special accommodation by their teachers when being required to write.
 Accommodations that may be helpful include but are not limited to; offering larger pencils or pencils with special grips, supplying paper with raised lines to provide tactile feedback, allowing extra time for classwork assignments, scaling down large written assignments and breaking down long written assignments into multiple shorter assignments.